Cabin Creek battlefield

 Two American Civil War military engagements were fought at the Cabin Creek battlefield in the Cherokee Nation within Indian Territory.
 The location was where the Texas Road crossed Cabin Creek, near the present-day town of Big Cabin, Oklahoma.
-Both the First and Second Battles of Cabin Creek were launched by the Confederate Army to disrupt Union Army supply trains.
+Both the First Battle of Cabin Creek and the Second Battle of Cabin Creek were launched by the Confederate Army to disrupt Union Army supply trains.

 The first was a raid by a Confederate Army detachment on a Union Army supply train bound for Fort Gibson in July 1863.
 It failed to stop the Union detachment, which enabled the Union to succeed in winning the Battle of Honey Springs later that month.
-The second engagement, in September, 1864, again a Confederate raid on a Union supply train, resulted in the Confederates capturing over a million dollars worth of mules, wagons and supplies.
+The second engagement, in September, 1864, again a Confederate raid on a Union supply train, resulted in the Confederates capturing over a million dollars' worth of mules, wagons and supplies.
 However, this was too late to have a strategic impact on the outcome of the war.
 Confederate General Stand Watie led the attackers during both raids.